Whitescan/PlayerPlot/CONTRIBUTING.md

 * Make sure the utility works on different versions.
 * Use method and variable names that make sense and are related to the context.
 * Do not attempt to support older versions than 1.8 even if it can be fixed with a single line.
-* Do not use one liner if statements if it doesn't fit the screen.

 ## Translations